How to open a bank account in Mexico from the US

 Financial technology company Revolut offers accounts which can be operated online and through their app.
 All accounts can hold and handle 28 currencies, and some also come with options to budget, invest, save and exchange, plus Junior accounts for family members.

-You’ll be able to choose from 3 different account plans if you’re in the US – from a free standard plan to the premium Metal option which has a 16.99 USD/month fee, with more free transactions and features on offer.
+You’ll be able to choose from 3 different account plans if you’re in the US – from a standard plan to the premium Metal option which has a 16.99 USD/month fee, with more no-fee transactions and features on offer.

-Account types: Standard account plans are free – paid plan fees go up to 16.99 USD/month
+Account types: Standard account plans don’t have monthly fees – paid plan fees go up to 16.99 USD/month

 Eligibility: Available to customers with addresses in the UK, the EEA, Australia, Singapore, Switzerland, Japan, and the US.